yuanyue-liu-group/EDI/README.md

 $$M^{\mathrm{loc}} = \sum_{\sigma} \int \psi^{\ast}_{n\mathbf{k},\sigma}(\mathbf{r}) \Delta V_{\mathrm{loc}}(\mathbf{r}) \psi_{m\mathbf{k}',\sigma}(\mathbf{r}) d\mathbf{r}$$

-In practice, the wavefunctions are expressed in a plane-wave basis and the integral is efficiently computed via FFT by folding the supercell $\Delta V$ onto the primitive-cell reciprocal grid [[3]](#ref3).
+In practice, the wavefunctions are expressed in a plane-wave basis and the integral is efficiently computed via FFT by folding the supercell $\Delta V$ onto the primitive-cell reciprocal grid.

 The nonlocal part arises from the Kleinman-Bylander (KB) separable pseudopotentials.
 For each atom $I$ with projectors $|\beta^I_i\rangle$ and coupling coefficients $D^I_{ij}$, the nonlocal matrix element takes the form: